DFE-Digital/apply-for-teacher-training/docs/hotfix-deployment.md

 3. Implement the fix locally, raise a PR and get it approved in the normal way.
 Test it locally or using the Heroku review app that is automatically created.
-4. After the PR is approved DON'T MERGE IT to `master` straight away.
+4. After the PR is approved DO NOT MERGE IT to `master` straight away.
    First deploy the `hotfix` branch using the [normal deployment procedure](deployment.md) (except picking `HEAD` of the `hotfix` branch rather than a specific SHA on `master` as we normally